glasskube/glasskube/website/docs/index.md

 glasskube serve
 ```

-Open [`http://localhost:80805`](http://localhost:80805) and explore available packages.
+Open [`http://localhost:8580`](http://localhost:8580) and explore available packages.

-For more installation options
+For more installation options see the [Getting started](getting-started/install) section.

 ## Architecture 📏 {#architecture}